-For applications towards this qualification, you will also need to provide syllabus information/learning outcomes in order that the academic expert can map how closely your previous study matches the learning outcomes of the OU modules in the qualification.
-Your academic transcript will provide a list of the modules or units you completed, but syllabus information/learning outcomes provides a detailed description of the content of each of those modules, often about a paragraph per module/unit.
-If you do not provide syllabus information/learning outcomes, it is likely to reduce the amount of credit that you can transfer to this qualification.
+For applications towards this qualification, you will also need to provide syllabus information/learning outcomes in order that the academic expert can map how closely your previous study matches that of the OU modules in the qualification.
+Your academic transcript will provide a list of the modules or units you completed, but syllabus information/learning outcomes provide a detailed description of the content of each of those modules, often about a paragraph per module/unit.
+If you do not provide syllabus information/learning outcomes, we will be unable to assess your previous study towards this qualification.